silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/03_Requirements.md

 #### JavaScript options

-You can also use the second argument to add the 'async' and/or 'defer attributes to the script tag generated:
+You can use the second argument to add the 'async' and/or 'defer attributes to the script tag generated:

 ```php
 use SilverStripe\View\Requirements;